AutoMapper/AutoMapper/docs/Mapping-inheritance.md

     .IncludeBase<BaseEntity, BaseDto>();
 ```

-In each case above, the derived mapping inherits the custom mapping configuration from the base mapping configuration.
+In each case above, the derived mapping inherits the custom mapping configuration from the base map.

+`Include`/`IncludeBase` applies recursively, so you only need to include the closest level in the hierarchy.

-To include all derived maps, from the base type map configuration:
+If for some base class you have many directly derived classes, as a convenience, you can include all derived maps from the base type map configuration:

 ```c#
 CreateMap<BaseEntity, BaseDto>()